 - Skin problems such as oily skin, particularly on the forehead and at the sides of the nose, and in some cases, on the scalp.
 In other cases, the skin becomes very dry.

-- Pain associated with muscle and joints rigidity.
+- Pain associated with muscle and joint rigidity.
 Treatment with levodopa, a medication that temporarily restores dopamine in the brain, can help relieve pain symptoms, as can certain types of exercise.

 - Fatigue and loss of energy, which may result from other symptoms, such as depression, sleep problems, or muscle stress.
 Exercise, good sleeping habits, staying mentally active, or not engaging in too many activities may help in relieving these symptoms.

 - Sexual problems.
-Parkinson’s disease affects nerve signals from the brain, which may cause sexual problems.
+Parkinson’s affects nerve signals from the brain, which may affect sexual responses and result in problems like erectile dysfunction.
 Certain medications, such as antidepressants, also may contribute to these problems.

-In addition to these symptoms, people with Parkinson’s may experience vision problems, excessive sweating (especially in the hands and feet with no or little exercise), loss of smell, weight loss or weight gain, and impulsive behaviors.
-Some side effects may be due to medications.
+Other non-motor symptoms include vision problems, excessive sweating (especially in the hands and feet with no or little exercise), loss of smell, weight loss or weight gain, and impulsive behaviors.